sagasthy/syntax-and-soul/Work/Copilot Coaching Progress/Cohort 25 - ICS Issuer_Disclosure_Transform/Philip - Oct31.md

 **Focus Step in SDLC**: Development

 **Blockers Engineer runs in during Session**:
--
+- None

 **Causes of idle time while coding**:
--
+- None

 **Observations on using Copilot or other GenAI**:
--
+- pretty consistent with the usage

 **Duration:**

 **During the session:**

 **3-5 Copilot recommendations you gave during the session**
+- Custom prompts
+- Custom chatmodes
+- Prompt engineering tips
+- code review
 -

 **Which IDEs are being used:** VS Code, Eclipse

-- [ ] Ready to start working on the task at the start of the session?
+- [x] Ready to start working on the task at the start of the session?
-- [ ] Engineer is sharing the screen (ensure it)
+- [x] Engineer is sharing the screen (ensure it)
-- [ ] Local Setup match the Setup for the Task
+- [x] Local Setup match the Setup for the Task
 - [ ] Breaks (>5 min); Why?
-- [ ] Was the task being worked on in JIRA and assigned for this Sprint?
+- [x] Was the task being worked on in JIRA and assigned for this Sprint?
-- [ ] Was the Engineer able to complete the task they were working on?
+- [x] Was the Engineer able to complete the task they were working on?
-- [ ] Did they complete the task they were working on sooner than expected?
+- [x] Did they complete the task they were working on sooner than expected?

 **Follow Up**
+- Code review on VS Code

 ## Session 1